linode/docs/docs/websites/frameworks/apache-tomcat-on-ubuntu-16-04-xenial-xerus.md

 ## Test and Use Tomcat

-Tomcat listens on network port 8080.
+Tomcat listens on network port 8080 and does not accept forced HTTPS connections by default.
 You can test your Tomcat installation by pointing your browser at `http://[yourdomain-or-ip-address]:8080/`.
 By default, Tomcat files are located in the `/usr/share/tomcat8` directory.

 To configure the admin area, you'll need to add the following lines to the end of your `/etc/tomcat8/tomcat-users.xml` file before the `</tomcat-users>` line, substituting your own username and password.
 Make sure you keep the "manager" role.